otavioarj/TREM/README.md

 ### FIFO Mode (Dynamic Injection)

-For dynamic value injection (password spraying, token rotation), use a named pipe:
+For dynamic value injection (password spraying, token rotation etc.), use a named pipe.
+It works on any Unix that Golang supports, e.g. Linux, macOS, BSD, Android, etc. Windows named pipes aren't implemented yet :(.
+Each entry on FIFO generates an individual request, example:

 ```bash
 # Terminal 1: Start TREM with FIFO